xcsp3team/pycsp3/README.md

-<h1 align="center"> PyCSP3 </h1>
+<h1 align="center"> PyCSP3 v1.0.x </h1>

-This is the first (beta) version of PyCSP3, a library in Python for modeling constrained combinatorial problems.
+This is the first (beta) version of PyCSP3, v1.0.x, a library in Python 3 (version 3.5 or later) for modeling constrained combinatorial problems.
 PyCSP3 is inspired from both [JvCSP3](http://www.xcsp.org/modeling) (a Java-based API) and [Numberjack](https://github.com/eomahony/Numberjack); it is also related to [CPpy](https://github.com/tias/cppy).

 With PyCSP3, it is possible to generate instances of: